 How Does High-Quality Coconut Oil Benefit a Minimalist Lifestyle?

-So, if you’re on your way to becoming a minimalist, make sure to try some high-quality coconut oil.
-If you’re already enjoying its benefits, it means you’re on your way to a long, happy and healthy life.
+.
+This process has been used for thousands of years among indigenous peoples, killing off some harmful bacteria in the mouth cavity.
+It can reduce bad breath and improve dental health, which is a plus.
+So, if you’re on your way to becoming a minimalist, try some high-quality coconut oil.
+If you enjoy its benefits, you’re on your way to a long, happy, and healthy life.
 And if you’re neither – what in the heck are you waiting for?

 The Minimalist Lifestyle: Closer to Nature